Why this Korean staple is also a wonderfood (plus a kimchi recipe)

 What is kimchi, and how do you eat it?

 Next time you take a picture, point the camera and have everyone say, “kimchi!”
 Koreans use the word kimchi when they take pictures the same way Americans say “cheese!”
 This sour, spicy Korean dish may be one of the healthiest foods in the world.
-Use our Culture Starter to get started.
+Use our Culture Starter to make your kimchi recipe.

 Kimchi has been a staple of Korean cuisine for centuries and is served with every meal.
 With this delicious and nutritious food on the menu, it’s no wonder that Koreans, who traditionally eat a diet based on vegetables, grains, and fermented foods, are thought to be some of the healthiest people on the planet.